Federation: Empire

 An empire is a multi-ethnic state, multinational state, or a group of nations with a central government established usually through coercion (on the model of the Roman Empire).
 An empire often includes self-governing regions, but these will possess autonomy only at the sufferance of the central government.
 On the other hand, a political entity that is an empire in name, may comprise several partly autonomous kingdoms organised together in a federation, with the empire being ruled over by an emperor or senior king (great king, high king, king of kings...).
 One example of this was the German Empire (1871–1918).

 Comparison with other systems of autonomy

 Federacy

 A federacy is a unitary state that incorporates one or more self-governing autonomous areas.
 It is distinguished from a federation in that the constitutional structure of the state is still unitary, but incorporates federalist principles.
 Some federacies, notably Åland, were established through international treaty.

 Devolution

-A federation differs from a devolved state, such as Indonesia and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (Scottish Parliament, the Senedd and the Northern Ireland Assembly in the case of the United Kingdom) without changing the constitution.
-In some cases, such as the Autonomous communities of Spain, devolution has led to federation in all but name, or "federation without federalism".
+A federation differs from a devolved state, such as Indonesia and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly in the case of the United Kingdom) without changing the constitution.
+In some cases, such as the autonomous communities of Spain, devolution has led to federation in all but name, or "federation without federalism".